-- 11. Discernibly, the provisions under which the complaint has been filed by the applicant has not been specified, however, it appears from the pleadings that it is filed under Sections 14, and 18 of the RERA Act and has claimed an amount of ₹12,25,000/- (Rupees Twelve Lakhs Twenty Five Thousand only) for alleged breach of obligations by the respondents in terms of the agreement for construction and sale dated 14.09.2015. - 12.
-Ld.
-Advocate Shri Saish Mandrekar for the applicant has submitted that the present dispute emanates from the negligent acts on the part of the developer while handling the construction/development with respect to the flat agreed to be purchased by the applicant and to hand over a valid and legal possession of the said flat within a period of 06 months from the date of execution and complete all pending construction works, obtain a valid occupancy certificate and to execute the sale deed in favour of the purchaser, which they have failed to handover and therefore, entitled for the reliefs claimed.
+- 12. Ld.
+Advocate Shri.
+Saish Mandrekar for the applicants has submitted that the present dispute emanates from the negligent acts on the part of the developer while handling the construction/development with respect to the flat agreed to be purchased by the applicants and to hand over a valid and legal possession of the said flat within a period of 18 months from the date of execution and complete all pending construction works, obtain a valid occupancy certificate and to execute the sale deed in favour of the purchasers, which they have failed to handover and therefore, entitled for the reliefs claimed. - 13.
 Per contra, Ld.
-Advocate Shri Narcinha A. S. Verenkar for the 13. respondents have submitted that the possession of the said flat has been already delivered to the applicant and he without any permission has given the flat on rent and enjoying the rents for last five years as evident from the photographs produced on record.
-The delay in completing the work of the project was neither intentional nor with malafide intention in causing any kind of damage to the applicant.
-The applicant in fact was well aware of the reasons behind the delay since as soon as the work of the project started after obtaining construction license, the Mapusa Municipality issued a stop work order against the respondents and similarly a civil suit was filed against the owner of the land.
+Advocate Shri Narcinha A. S. Verenkar for the respondents has submitted that the possession of the said flat has been already delivered to the applicants in the year 2018 itself.
+The delay in completing the work of the project was neither intentional nor with malafide intention in causing any kind of damage to the applicants.
+The applicants in fact were well aware of the reasons behind the delay since as soon as the work of the project started after obtaining construction license, the Mapusa Municipality issued a stop work order against the respondents and similarly a civil suit was filed against the owner of the land.
 Pending works such as lift and other work are in progress.
 The respondents have taken steps for the renewal of construction license, installation of transformer for electricity, providing water tanks and have also paid fees for occupancy certificate.
-The delay was due to dispute of land and not for negligence of the respondents and therefore, the applicant is not entitled for any compensation.
+The delay was due to dispute of land and not for negligence of the respondents and therefore, the applicants are not entitled for any compensation.